P7-33/APi.BROWMINER/README.md

 When we change something, or add new functions, we bump the API version number.
 Generally, we try as hard as possible not to bring any compatibility-breaking changes in API updates, but sometimes this is needed as some blockchains change their features themselves, we're fixing various bugs, etc. This doesn't apply, however, to changes to endpoints which are either marked as alpha- or beta-stage functions, or unstable in nature (e.g. all raw endpoints where the API returns data directly from our nodes, and the response may change as we upgrade the nodes).
 These marks are reflected in the [Quick endpoint reference](#link_M02).

-**The changelog is available here: [https://github.com/Blockchair/Blockchair.Support/blob/master/API.md](https://github.com//.Support/blob/master/API.md)**
+**The changelog is available here: [https://github.com//.Support/blob/master/API.md](https://github.com//.Support/blob/master/API.md)**

-It makes sense to check if `context.api.version` has increased and/or just whether `context.api.next_major_update` is not `null` or larger than the latest update date known to you.
+It makes sense to check if `context.api.version` has increased and/or just whether `context.Browserapi.next_major_update` is not `null` or larger than the latest update date known to you.
 If that's the case — you can send yourself a notification and review the changelog to make your application compatible with the changes starting from `context.api.next_major_update`.